hsdmiranda/rxjava-reactor/README.md

 For Reactor junt run:
 ab -c 5 -n 150 localhost:8080/wishlistReactor

+*Maybe you need to increase the numbers from 150 to 200 or 250.
+Depends on the machine.

 You will see that when you run the reactor endpoint some JSON deserialization will fail due to the response going to another call.